 - B2B Collaboration is available in most Azure US Government tenants created after June, 2019.
 Over time, more tenants will get access to this functionality.
 See How can I tell if B2B collaboration is available in my Azure US Government tenant?

-- B2B collaboration is currently only supported between tenants that are both within Azure US Government cloud and that both support B2B collaboration.
-If you invite a user in a tenant that isn't part of the Azure US Government cloud or that doesn't yet support B2B collaboration, the invitation will fail or the user will be unable to redeem the invitation.
+- B2B collaboration is supported between tenants that are both within Azure US Government cloud and that both support B2B collaboration.
+Azure US Government tenants that support B2B collaboration can also collaborate with social users using Microsoft, Google accounts, or email one-time passcode accounts.
+If you invite a user outside of these groups (for example, if the user is in a tenant that isn't part of the Azure US Government cloud or doesn't yet support B2B collaboration), the invitation will fail or the user will be unable to redeem the invitation.

 - B2B collaboration via Power BI is not supported.
 When you invite a guest user from within Power BI, the B2B flow is not used and the guest user won't appear in the tenant's user list.
 If a guest user is invited through other means, they'll appear in the Power BI user list, but any sharing request to the user will fail and display a 403 Forbidden error.

 - Microsoft 365 Groups are not supported for B2B users and can't be enabled.

 - Some SQL tools such as SQL Server Management Studio (SSMS) require you to set the appropriate cloud parameter.
 In the tool's Azure service setup options, set the cloud parameter to Azure Government.